mtelewa/attrition-predictor/README.md

 ## Unfixed Bugs
 * There are no unfixed bugs except for Jupyter notebook sometimes not plotting when the `Run All` button is pressed.
+* Sometimes I get `StreamlitAPIException: set_page_config() can only be called once per app page`, with a refresh of the webpage the streamlit app works fine again.
+The source of the issue is unknown.

 ## Deployment